pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

 	Roles:

-Users can be removed from the Pulp server using ``user delete`` command.
+Users can be removed from the Pulp server using the ``user delete`` command.

 ::

     $ pulp-admin auth user delete --login test-user User [test-user] successfully deleted

-Users belonging to ``super-users`` role can be deleted as well, as long as there is at least one such user remaining in the system.
+Users belonging to the ``super-users`` role can be deleted as well, as long as there is at least one such user remaining in the system.

 ::